acbshields12/Army-Analytics/README.md

 ---
+# Workforce Analytics & Personnel Readiness Dashboard

 ## Project Overview

-This project analyzes military personnel data to evaluate workforce readiness, performance, retention risk, compensation, and qualification levels across different units and ranks.
-The goal was to transform raw personnel records into actionable insights through Excel analysis and an interactive Power BI dashboard.
+This end-to-end data analytics project analyzes workforce readiness, performance, compensation, qualifications, and retention risk using personnel-level data.
+The objective was to transform raw employee records into actionable insights through Excel analysis, SQL querying, Python exploration, and an interactive Power BI dashboard.

-Although the dataset is military-focused, the analytical techniques mirror those used in Human Resources, Workforce Planning, Talent Management, and Organizational Performance Analytics across many industries.

-The project demonstrates the complete data analytics workflow, including data preparation, KPI development, business-focused analysis, and dashboard design.
+The project simulates a real-world workforce analytics scenario where leadership requires visibility into employee performance, talent development, compensation trends, and workforce retention to support strategic decision-making.

+By leveraging multiple analytics tools across the data pipeline, this project demonstrates the complete workflow expected of a modern Data Analyst.

 ---

 ## Business Problem

-Organizations need visibility into workforce performance, retention risk, compensation trends, and employee readiness to support strategic decision-making.

-Without centralized reporting, leadership may struggle to:
+Organizations need data-driven insights to effectively manage their workforce.
+Without centralized reporting and analytics, leadership may struggle to:

 * Identify high-performing employees
-* Monitor workforce readiness and performance
+* Monitor workforce readiness and productivity
 * Detect retention risks before talent loss occurs
-* Evaluate compensation trends across job levels
+* Analyze compensation trends across job levels
-* Understand qualification and certification distributions
+* Evaluate workforce qualifications and certifications
-* Allocate training and development resources effectively
+* Allocate training and development resources efficiently

-This project addresses these challenges by building an executive dashboard that enables data-driven workforce decisions.
+This project addresses these challenges by creating an executive dashboard that provides a comprehensive view of workforce performance and organizational readiness.

 ---